honeycombio/observability-day-workshop/README.md

 This should take you to a trace view!

-Does your trace include all 4 services?
+Does your trace include all 4 services... plus the web browser?

 ### Checklist before starting the session